frostney/rollup-babel-lib-bundler/README.md

 rollup-babel-lib-bundler ./myFancyLibrary.js
 ```

+Call `rollup-babel-lib-bundler` without any arguments to see all options.

 The command-line app also supports passing in options through the `package.json`.
 Simply create a property called `rollupBabelLibBundler`.
 An example configuration would look like this:
 ```json
 "rollupBabelLibBundler": {